Ways to Earn Money as a Kid

 Whether it’s for a party or a special occasion you can give friends and family an option to do their hair at a much cheaper price than the hairdressers.

-There are a lot of professions that need assistants.
-Helping tutor, teaching assistant class room, cafe assistant, library assistant and beauty assistant are a few to name.
+There are a lot of professions that need assistance.
+Helping tutor, teaching assistant classroom, cafe assistant, library assistant and beauty assistant are a few to name.

-Some may need experience and quailification, so its good to enquire and see if they are ready to accept you.
+Some may need experience and qualification, so its good to enquire and see if they are ready to accept you.

 You can either do dog walking or pet sitting if you are good at handling animals.